SquircleCode/Cpp_File_Manager/README.md

 # Future Plans
 Trying to make a command line IDE.
 Please refer the Projects Section.
-Any help will be really appreciated
+Any help is appreciated.

 # Cpp File Manager